 This content has been automatically translated from Ukrainian.

-In Git, "origin" is the name of a typical alias used to refer to the remote repository from which the clone was made.
+In Git, "origin" is the name of a standard alias that is used to refer to the remote repository from which a clone was made.

-For example, when you execute a command git push origin master, you send changes from the local repository to the "master" branch to the remote repository referred to by the "origin" alias.
+For example, when you run the command git push origin master, you are sending changes from your local repository to the "master" branch on the remote repository that the alias "origin" points to.

 You can use other alias names to refer to different remote repositories, but "origin" is standard and often used by default..

-It is very convenient to use "origin" or any other alias
+Using "origin" or any other alias is very convenient

 https://github.com/company/coolreponame

-recording with alias "origin" will be more convenient:
+the entry with the alias "origin" will be more convenient:

 git push origin master